John Thomson (bishop): Ordained ministry

 Thomson was made a deacon at Michaelmas 1985 (29 September) and ordained a priest the Petertide following (29 June 1986), both times by David Lunn, Bishop of Sheffield, at Sheffield Cathedral.
 From 1985 to 1989, he served his curacy at All Saints Church, Ecclesall in the Diocese of Sheffield.
 He was also the church's youth chaplain.

 In 1989, Thomson moved to South Africa.
 He was a tutor at St Paul's College, Grahamstown, a theological college of the Anglican Church of Southern Africa, between 1989 and 1992.
 He was additionally an assistant priest at St Bartholomew's Church, Grahamstown from 1990 to 1992 and an assistant lecturer at Rhodes University from 1991 to 1992.

 In 1993, he returned to England and was appointed vicar of St Mary's Church, Wheatley, Doncaster in the Diocese of Sheffield.
 After eight years as vicar, he was appointed director of ministry for the Diocese of Sheffield in 2001.
-He was additionally a honorary canon of Sheffield Cathedral from 2001.
+He was additionally an honorary canon of Sheffield Cathedral from 2001.

 On 2 May 2014, it was announced that Thomson would be the next Bishop of Selby, a suffragan bishop of the Diocese of York.
 He was consecrated a bishop at York Minster on 3 July 2014 by John Sentamu, Archbishop of York.
 He retired in July 2024.